MEANS OF GRACE

 2. I have not included here the concept of the sacraments as inculcated in Covenant Theology.
 See comment on God of Promise by Michael Horton at RESOURCES http://pop.eradman.com/

-3. Example of applying your creative energies to God's means of grace: You know who you will likely see at a certain meeting or place and recognize areas where they are being tested or need strengthening.
+3. Example of applying your creative energies to God's means of grace - You know who you will likely see at a certain meeting or place and recognize areas where they are being tested or need strengthening.
 Begin praying for their up-building in Christ.
-Keep them in mind as you read the Bible and look for passages to share with them.
+Keep them in mind as you read the Bible [as well as books and recorded messages] and look for passages to share with them.
 Study those passages and pray for understanding.
 Ask God for sensitivity and opportunity to share with that person.
-If none presents, design the occasion and share your insights with them [as well as books and recorded messages].
+If none presents, design the occasion and share your insights with them.
 As you can see, such a planned approach involves all four areas of spiritual discipline.
 Who knows where such a path will take you and the joy of it?

 4. Why take the means as only personal?
-Why not structure body life around them as well?
+Why not structure body [corporate, church] life around them as well?

-"God … has given to us all things that pertain to life and godliness … exceedingly great and precious promises, that through these you may become partakers of the divine nature having escaped the corruption that is in the world through lust.
-For this very reason, giving all diligence, add virtue to your faith, and to virtue knowledge, to knowledge self-control, to self-control perseverance, to perseverance godliness, to godliness brotherly kindness, to brotherly kindness love.
-If these are yours and are abounding, you will be neither barren nor unfruitful in the knowledge of our Lord Jesus Christ.
-He who lacks these is shortsighted, even to blindness, and has forgotten that he was cleansed from his old sins.
-Therefore, be even more diligent to make your calling and election sure, for if you do these things you will never stumble; for so an entrance will be supplied to you abundantly into the everlasting kingdom of our Lord and Savior Jesus Christ."
+[God’s] divine power…has given to us all things that pertain to life and godliness…exceedingly great and precious promises, that through these you may become partakers of the divine nature having escaped the corruption [decay, rottenness] that is in the world through lust [sinful desire].
+For this very reason, giving all diligence [working hard at it], add [supply] virtue [excellence – in wisdom, ethics, etc] to your faith, and to virtue knowledge, to knowledge self-control, to self-control perseverance, to perseverance godliness, to godliness brotherly kindness, to brotherly kindness love.
+If these [qualities] are yours and are abounding [increasing, growing], you will be neither barren nor unfruitful in the knowledge of our Lord Jesus Christ.
+He who lacks these [through neglect] is blind being nearsighted and has forgotten that he was cleansed from his old sins.
+Therefore, be even more diligent to make your calling and election sure [by cultivating these qualities], for if you do these things you will never stumble; for so an entrance will be supplied to you abundantly into the everlasting kingdom of our Lord and Savior Jesus Christ.
 (2 Pet.1:2-11)

 FORMULATING A SPIRITUAL GROWTH PLAN

-The principles below establish the importance of working through the following steps in planning to change current unfruitful or harmful practices.
+The principles below establish the importance of working through following steps in planning to change current unfruitful and harmful practices.

 · Growth and maturity as a Believer in Christ is deliberate.